arabcoders/watchstate/FAQ.md

 $ docker exec -ti watchstate console system:tasks
 ```

+> [!NOTE]
-**Note**: All scheduled tasks are configured via the same variables style, refer
+> All scheduled tasks are configured via the same variables style, refer
-to [Tool specific environment variables](#tool-specific-environment-variables) for more information.
+> to [Tool specific environment variables](#tool-specific-environment-variables) for more information.

 ----